-Discussion: Commissioner Welch reported that he would not support this project noting that the project wasn't properly initiated and the Commission did not receive information on the subwatershed analysis by Three Rivers Park District that precipitated this project.
+Discussion: Commissioner Welch reported that he would not support the motion noting that the project wasn't properly initiated and the Commission did not receive information on the subwatershed analysis by Three Rivers Park District that precipitated this project.
 He noted the ponds in the park are not priority waterbodies but indicated that there is potential for a good project that addresses Commission goals.
 He noted the feasibility study was rushed and there is no commitment from partners for funding.
 Administrator Jester noted that until an actual agreement for implementation is executed, the Commission has not yet committed funds.
 Jami Markle with TRPD noted that TRPD funded the feasibility study and has funding in its CIP for project design.
 Commissioner Carlson indicated his trust that the partners could come together to support the common goals.
 Commissioner Pentel noted that this project represents a successful partnership although she agrees it was fast-tracked.
 She noted it's a different way to implement a project and that she supports the project.

-VOTE: Upon a vote the motion passed 8 - 1 with Minneapolis voting nay and all other cities voting in favor.
+VOTE: Upon a vote the motion passed 8 - 1 with Commissioner Welch voting nay.